codefortulsa/oscn/README.md

 - judge: returns a string of the judge's name
 - parties: returns a list of dicts with these keys: name, type
 - docket: returns a list of rows in a docket
-- events: returns a list of dicts with these keys: event, party, docket, reporter, date
+- events: returns a list of dicts with these keys: event, party, docket, reporter, date, description.
+The keys date and description are cleaner versions of the event text.
+The event key will be deprecation some day so use date and description if you are starting a project.
 - attorneys: returns a list of dicts with these keys: name, address, and representing
 - issues: returns a list of dicts with issue information.
 Includes a 'dispositions' key with a list of dicts with disposition details.